Armenian genocide denial: Consequences

-International relations
+In Azerbaijan

-Turkey closed its border with Armenia in 1993, following the First Nagorno-Karabakh War between Armenia and Turkic-speaking Azerbaijan.
+Turkey joined Azerbaijan in imposing a blockade of Armenia in 1993, following the First Nagorno-Karabakh War between Armenia and Azerbaijan.
 The closed border harms the economies of Armenia and eastern Turkey.
-Although Armenia was willing to normalize relations without preconditions, Turkey demanded that the Armenian side abandon all support for the recognition efforts of the Armenian diaspora.
+Although Armenia was willing to normalize relations without preconditions, Turkey demanded that Armenia abandon all attempts at promoting international recognition of the Armenian genocide.
 There have been two major attempts at Turkish-Armenian reconciliation—the Turkish Armenian Reconciliation Commission (2000–2004) and the Zurich Protocols (2009)—both of which failed partly because of the controversy over the Armenian genocide.
 In both cases, the mediators did their best to sideline historical disputes, which proved impossible.
 Armenian diaspora groups opposed both initiatives and especially a historical commission to investigate what they considered established facts.
 Bloxham asserts that since "denial has always been accompanied by rhetoric of Armenian treachery, aggression, criminality, and territorial ambition, it actually enunciates an ongoing if latent threat of Turkish 'revenge'."

-Since the beginning of the Nagorno-Karabakh conflict, Azerbaijan has adopted Turkey's genocide denial and worked to promote it internationally.
+Since the beginning of the Nagorno-Karabakh conflict, Azerbaijan has adopted Turkey's genocide denial and worked to promote denialism internationally.
 The Armenian genocide is also widely denied by Azerbaijani civil society.
 Many Armenians saw a connection between the genocide and later anti-Armenian violence like the 1988 Sumgait pogrom, though the connection between the Karabakh conflict and the Armenian genocide is mostly made by Azerbaijani elites.
 Azerbaijani nationalists accused Armenians of staging the Sumgait pogrom and other anti-Armenian pogroms, similar to the Turkish discourse on the Armenian genocide.